Tue, 29 January 2013

 I recently had the wonderful opportunity to interview one of my new favorite LDS bloggers Nathaniel Givens.
 A friend of mine introduced me to Nathaniel's series on the concept of Epistemic Humility that he wrote for Times and Seasons.
 Embracing epistemic humility allows us to be more open to new ideas, and better equipped to search for additional knowledge and truth.
 I felt Nathaniel's ideas here are especially applicable and useful in our LDS community, which is often a culture that shies away from uncertainty and doubt, and loves to frame discourse in the terms of "I know . . ."

+We apologize in advance for the audio quality from this interview.
+We had some Internet connection difficulties, which resulted in conducting the interview via telephone.
 Since recording this interview, Nathaniel has become a perma-blogger for Times and Seasons.
 He also maintains his own blog, Difficult Run.
 Please be sure to check out Nathaniel's writings and provide feedback and responses below.
-Many thanks to Nathaniel Givens for his contributions to A Thoughtful Faith.
+Many thanks to Nathaniel Givens for his contributions to A Thoughtful Faith. |

 I recently had the wonderful opportunity to interview one of my new favorite LDS bloggers Nathaniel Givens.
 A friend of mine introduced me to Nathaniel's series on the concept of Epistemic Humility that he wrote for Times and Seasons.
 Embracing epistemic humility allows us to be more open to new ideas, and better equipped to search for additional knowledge and truth.
 I felt Nathaniel's ideas here are especially applicable and useful in our LDS community, which is often a culture that shies away from uncertainty and doubt, and loves to frame discourse in the terms of "I know . . ."

+We apologize in advance for the audio quality from this interview.
+We had some Internet connection difficulties, which resulted in conducting the interview via telephone.
 Since recording this interview, Nathaniel has become a perma-blogger for Times and Seasons.
 He also maintains his own blog, Difficult Run.
 Please be sure to check out Nathaniel's writings and provide feedback and responses below.
-Many thanks to Nathaniel Givens for his contributions to A Thoughtful Faith.
+Many thanks to Nathaniel Givens for his contributions to A Thoughtful Faith. |

 I recently had the wonderful opportunity to interview one of my new favorite LDS bloggers Nathaniel Givens.
 A friend of mine introduced me to Nathaniel's series on the concept of Epistemic Humility that he wrote for Times and Seasons.
 Embracing epistemic humility allows us to be more open to new ideas, and better equipped to search for additional knowledge and truth.
 I felt Nathaniel's ideas here are especially applicable and useful in our LDS community, which is often a culture that shies away from uncertainty and doubt, and loves to frame discourse in the terms of "I know . . ."

+We apologize in advance for the audio quality from this interview.
+We had some Internet connection difficulties, which resulted in conducting the interview via telephone.
 Since recording this interview, Nathaniel has become a perma-blogger for Times and Seasons.
 He also maintains his own blog, Difficult Run.
 Please be sure to check out Nathaniel's writings and provide feedback and responses below.
-Many thanks to Nathaniel Givens for his contributions to A Thoughtful Faith.
+Many thanks to Nathaniel Givens for his contributions to A Thoughtful Faith. |

 I recently had the wonderful opportunity to interview one of my new favorite LDS bloggers Nathaniel Givens.
 A friend of mine introduced me to Nathaniel's series on the concept of Epistemic Humility that he wrote for Times and Seasons.
 Embracing epistemic humility allows us to be more open to new ideas, and better equipped to search for additional knowledge and truth.
 I felt Nathaniel's ideas here are especially applicable and useful in our LDS community, which is often a culture that shies away from uncertainty and doubt, and loves to frame discourse in the terms of "I know . . ."

+We apologize in advance for the audio quality from this interview.
+We had some Internet connection difficulties, which resulted in conducting the interview via telephone.
 Since recording this interview, Nathaniel has become a perma-blogger for Times and Seasons.
 He also maintains his own blog, Difficult Run.
 Please be sure to check out Nathaniel's writings and provide feedback and responses below.
-Many thanks to Nathaniel Givens for his contributions to A Thoughtful Faith.
+Many thanks to Nathaniel Givens for his contributions to A Thoughtful Faith. |

 This week I had the pleasure of sitting down with John Kesler to hear about his conversion to the church and subsequently to eastern meditative practices years later.
 Lately I have been inspired by so many expressions of expanding faith and feel that this expansion is often the natural outcome of questioning and reevaluating.
 John Kesler offers a very hopeful perspective on the possibility of continued spiritual communion with God despite doubt or lack of literal belief.
 After encountering Eastern meditative practices years ago he went on to be a founding teacher of the Integral Spiritual Center, consisting of a group of senior members of various Eastern and Western spiritual traditions.
 John then went on to develop his own meditation and awareness practice called Integral Polarity Practice.
 He is a active member of the LDS Church and has served as a bishop and in several bishoprics and high councils.
 If you are interested in receiving emails regarding his workshops please email him at j_Kesler@woodburycorp.com.